marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ### CloudFront

+- ACM certs, or imported certs must be in `us-east-1` to be used by CloudFront.
 - [How do I use CloudFront to serve a static website hosted on Amazon S3?](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/)
 - [Values that you specify when you create or update a distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html)